-Without a true understanding of who your target customers are, you’ll have little to no idea of how to reach them.
-In turn, you’ll likely end up employing the “spray and pray” method of marketing, in which you haphazardly try every tactic you’ve ever heard of until you experience even the slightest amount of success.
+Without a true understanding of who your target customers are, you’ll be clueless as to how to reach them.
+In turn, you’ll likely end up employing the “spray and pray” method of marketing.
+You haphazardly try every tactic you’ve ever heard of until you experience even the slightest amount of success.

 The problems with this method are numerous – and perhaps a bit obvious:

-- You’ll waste a ton of time, money, and energy trying everything under the sun in an attempt to attract anyone at all to your brand
+- You’ll waste a ton of resources trying multiple things in an attempt to attract anyone at all to your brand

 - If you do experience some level of success, you likely won’t have any idea why the tactic actually worked

 On the other hand, if you know your target customers like you know your best friend (or even better than that!), it’ll be almost downright easy to figure out how to market to them.